Skip to content

 The “Train Hobo Era” at Waterloo Village

 On Monday, Sept.
-1, 1890 a DL&R steam engine boiler explodes at the Waterloo Station.
+1, 1890, a DL&R steam engine boiler explodes at the Waterloo Station.
 Source: Walter McCabe and Martin F. Wintermute, of Townley’s Photo Gallery

-This steep incline made it a perfect opportunity for hitchhikers to jump on and off boxcars and this is why they homeless travelers dropped in on the canal closed Village in the 30’s and 40s .
+This steep incline made it a perfect opportunity for hitchhikers to jump on and off boxcars, which is why homeless travelers dropped in on the canal-closed Village in the 1930s and 1940s.
+When the Waterloo train station closed in the 1940s, the hobos stopped coming to the town, and the village was abandoned once again.

 This shot of the Waterloo Station was taken circa.
 1922.
 From the 1940s Waterloo was the only regular station stop on the Lackawanna which did not have a building or shelter roof.
 The rude shelter which replaced the station burned down in 1946, the victim of a grass fire.
 Source: Dave Rutan

 Hobo culture in the day.
 Why Waterloo?
-Because the Canal had closed. and the residents & workers had left.
-It was a squatters paradise in the 1920s and 30s Source: History Daily
+Because the Canal had closed.
+And the residents & workers had left.
+It was a squatter’s paradise in the 1920s and 30s.
+Source: History Daily.

 New Jersey’s Own Version of Williamsburg

-For years, the foundation raised over $1 million a year through donations, concert admission fees and sales of handcrafted products.
-All was going well for almost a decade and then Gualandi passed away in 1988 and Leach had become wrapped up in a handful of controversial projects that shed a negative light on the Waterloo Foundation For The Arts.
-The most known of the projects was the land swap which allowed BASF to build its corporate headquarters on the former land of the Allamuchy State Park.
+For years, the foundation raised over $1 million a year through donations, concert admission fees, and sales of handcrafted products.
+All was going well for almost a decade, and then Gualandi passed away in 1988, and Leach had become wrapped up in a handful of controversial projects that shed a negative light on the Waterloo Foundation For The Arts.
+The most known of the projects was the land swap, which allowed BASF to build its corporate headquarters on the former land of the Allamuchy State Park.
 The foundation went bankrupt.
 These controversial issues resulted in the removal of Leach from the board.
 Finally, the State Department of Environmental Protection, Division of Parks acquired the buildings and land of the entire village.

 Percival Leach – the Savior of a crumbling village ramshackle collection of pre-Revolutionary and mid-19th-century buildings along an old industrial canal in northern New Jersey into Waterloo Village, a version of Colonial Williamsburg.